maximilian-hildebrandt/Economic-Inequality-VAR/README.md

 * Study the **effects of interest rates and GDP** on both inequality indicators to partially explain the trajectories.

 ## Approach
-* Derive hypotheses from economic theory and perform inference tests (coefficient t-tests and Granger causality) to test hypotheses.
 * Use a **Vector Autoregressive Model (VAR)** to model the reciprocal relationships between the inequality measures and a **VARX** model that allows the use of exogenous variables.
-* Follow a **five-step process** to derive results:
+* Follow a **five-step process** to derive results, which focuses on explaining relationships between variables and testing hypotheses (not prediction performance):

 ![Time Series Process](time_series_approach.png)